MischaU8/yumyum/display/move-dialogue-field-to-cursor_HLYzQ-R6jCg.md

-yum yum Floyd here with a quick tip for moving the dialogue field to your cursor in plasticity using the keyboard shortcut shift tab when the Tool is active we'll move the tools dialog to the cursor's location when you Mouse
+yum yum Floyd here with a quick tip for moving the dialogue field to your cursor in Plasticity using the keyboard shortcut shift tab when the Tool is active we'll move the tools dialog to the cursor's location when you Mouse